The Night Land

-The Night Land is a horror/fantasy novel by English writer William Hope Hodgson, first published in 1912.
+The Night Land is a horror and fantasy novel by English writer William Hope Hodgson, first published in 1912.
 As a work of fantasy it belongs to the Dying Earth subgenre.
-Hodgson also published a much shorter version of the novel, entitled The Dream of X (1912).
+Hodgson also published a much shorter version of the novel, titled The Dream of X (1912).

 Publication history

 The Night Land was revived in paperback by Ballantine Books, which republished the work in two parts as the 49th and 50th volumes of its Ballantine Adult Fantasy series in July 1972.
 H. P. Lovecraft's essay "Supernatural Horror in Literature" describes the novel as "one of the most potent pieces of macabre imagination ever written".
 Clark Ashton Smith wrote of it:

-When the book was written, the nature of the energy source that powers stars was not known: Lord Kelvin had published calculations based on the hypothesis that the energy came from the gravitational collapse of the gas cloud that had formed the sun and found that this mechanism gave the Sun a lifetime of only a few tens of million of years.
+When the book was written, the nature of the energy source that powers stars was not known: Lord Kelvin had published calculations based on the hypothesis that the energy came from the gravitational collapse of the gas cloud that had formed the sun and found that this mechanism gave the Sun a lifetime of only a few tens of millions of years.
 Starting from this premise, Hodgson wrote a novel describing a time, millions of years in the future, when the Sun has gone dark.